MicrosoftDocs/biztalk-docs/biztalk/core/step-2-create-and-deploy-the-sample-x12-schema.md

 ## Prerequisites
  You must be logged on as a member of the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administrators group.

-### To create and deploy the sample X12 schema
+## Create and deploy the sample X12 schema

 1. Start **Microsoft Visual Studio** as an administrator.

 2. In [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)], open the solution [!INCLUDE[btsBiztalkServerPath](../includes/btsbiztalkserverpath-md.md)]SDK\AS2 Tutorial\Schemas\Schemas.sln.

    > [!NOTE]
    >  This topic assumes that you have already added a reference from your application to the BizTalk EDI Application, which contains EDI schemas, pipelines, and orchestrations.
-If not, see [How to Add a Reference to the BizTalk Server EDI Application](/previous-versions/).
+If not, see [Add a Reference to the BizTalk Server EDI Application](step-1-prepare-for-the-edi-interface-developer-tutorial.md#to-add-reference-to-the-biztalk-edi-application).

 3. Right-click the Schemas project, and then click **Properties**.
 Click the **Signing** tab in project designer.
 Check the **Sign the Assembly** checkbox, for **Choose a strong key name file**, select **\<New…\>** and enter `Schemas.snk`.
 Clear **Protect my key file with a password** and then click **OK**.
 Close the project properties dialog and save the changes.

 4. Build and deploy Schemas.btproj.